turingschool/career-development-curriculum-site/module_three/mod3_PD_intermission_work.md

 # Professional Development Intermission Work for Mod 3

 In your career journal, create a new header that reads "Module 3" and respond to the following prompts there.
+Please complete these prompts by EOD Saturday at the end of intermission.

 ## Intermission Reflections
 1. Please list the top 3-5 industries and companies you'll pursue in your job search as of right now.